d-blocks/d-blocks-core/docs/pages/user_guidelines/jupyter_notebooks.md

 These improvements significantly enhance the user experience when using Teradata in Jupyter notebooks.

-## Feature: Quality of Life Improvements for Jupyter
+# Feature: Quality of Life Improvements for Jupyter

-### Overview
+## Overview

 Whenever I work with Teradata in a Python script or a Jupyter notebook, I lack a simple mechanism to connect to a specified environment using a given user.

-The process isn’t complicated—it just requires importing a few libraries and writing a few lines of code:
+The process isn't complicated--it just requires importing a few libraries and writing a few lines of code:

 ```python
 import teradatasql as td